wittscien/LittleQCD/README.md

 # LittleQCD

-[LittleQCD](https://github.com/wittscien/LittleQCD) is my own fun game while studying Lattice QCD.
+[LittleQCD](https://github.com/wittscien/LittleQCD) is my personal fun game while studying Lattice QCD.

-I persue this project because I want to implement all the details and to be confident when using any LQCD software.
-The project could become a valuable crosscheck.
-Not aiming for practical production.
+I play this game to implement the lattice field theory from scratch and be confident when using any software.
+The project could become a crosscheck.
+Not aiming for practical production. (in the future let's see.)

 ## Installation